peterfarsinsen/trckr/README.md

 ## Built for GT02A or not
 Trckr was built to be used with a cheap China tracker labled GT02A(HY).
 In fact it's not a GT02A, but it's protocol is somewhat similar to that of the TK103.
 The protocol isn't fully compatiable with the TK103 though.

-If you know the protocol of your tracker it should be fairly easy to change Trckrs to work with your device.
+If you know the protocol of your tracker it should be fairly easy to change Trckr to work with your device.

 Pull requests are welcomed!